Tokugawa Tsunayoshi: Shōgun (1680–1709)

 Owing to religious fundamentalism, Tsunayoshi sought protection for living beings in the later parts of his rule.
 In the 1690s and first decade of the 1700s, Tsunayoshi, who was born in the Year of the Dog, thought he should take several measures concerning dogs.
 A collection of edicts released daily, known as the Edicts on Compassion for Living Things (生類憐みの令, Shōruiawareminorei), told the populace, among other things, to protect dogs, since in Edo there were many stray and diseased dogs walking around the city.
 Therefore, he earned the pejorative title Inu-Kubō (犬公方: Inu=Dog, Kubō=formal title of Shogun).

 In 1695, there were so many dogs that Edo began to smell horribly.
 An apprentice was even executed because he wounded a dog.
 Finally, the issue was taken to an extreme, as over 50,000 dogs were deported to kennels in the suburbs of the city where they would be housed.
 They were apparently fed rice and fish at the expense of the taxpaying citizens of Edo.

 For the latter part of Tsunayoshi's reign, he was advised by Yanagisawa Yoshiyasu.
 It was a golden era of classic Japanese art, known as the Genroku era.

 In 1701, Asano Naganori, the daimyō of Akō han, having been allegedly insulted by Kira Yoshinaka in Edo Castle, attempted to kill him.
 Asano was executed, but Kira went unpunished.
 Asano's forty-seven rōnin avenged his death by killing Kira and became a legend that influenced many plays and stories of the era.
 The most successful of them was a bunraku play called Kanadehon Chūshingura (now simply called Chūshingura, or "Treasury of Loyal Retainers"), written in 1748 by Takeda Izumo and two associates; it was later adapted into a kabuki play, which is still one of Japan's most popular.
 The earliest known account of the Akō incident in the West was published in 1822 in Isaac Titsingh's book, Illustrations of Japan.

 Tsunayoshi's first son Tokugawa Tokumatsu (1679–1683) died at the age of 4 due to illness.

-In 1683 Tsunayoshi's official wife, Takatsukasa Nobuko, poisoned Tsunayoshi's second son Chomatsu, who was his son with his favorite concubine, Yasuko.
-Chosomaru died at 3 years of age.
-This gave rise to suspicions that she may have poisoned Tokugawa Tokumatsu as well.

-In 1704, Tsunayoshi's only surviving child, Tsuruhime died following a miscarriage and a few month after her husband, his son-in-law, Tokugawa Tsunanori of Kii Domain also died.
+In 1704, Tsunayoshi's only surviving child, Tsuruhime died following a miscarriage and a few months after her husband, his son-in-law, Tokugawa Tsunanori of Kii Domain also died.
 Therefore, Tsunayoshi appointed his nephew, Tokugawa Ienobu, heir apparent in the winter of 1704.
 Ienobu was the son of his other brother, Tokugawa Tsunashige, the former Lord of Kōfu, which was a title Ienobu held himself before becoming shōgun.
 Ienobu moved into the official residence of Shogunal heir apparent at the Western Perimeter of Edo Castle.